It's no secret that building a quality product is hard. But keeping your customers engaged and happy as you make product improvements is equally hard.

 What is product improvement?

-Product improvement is the process of making changes within your product in such a way that it enables you to either improve engagement or retention within your product, and move the needle for your business.
+Product improvement is the process of making changes within your product that improves either product engagement or retention, and moves the needle for your business.

 There are two kinds of product improvements you can make: